skochar1/arhmm-mouse-analysis/README.md

 `changepoint_analysis.py` provides a method to detect changepoints in the data using a filtered derivative algorithm.
 This is useful for identifying significant shifts in behavior patterns over time.

+### Shuffling Behavior Analysis

+`shuffling_analysis.py` performs PCA on normalized data, shuffles the averaged principal components in blocks of varying sizes, and analyzes the temporal structure by plotting autocorrelation functions for each block size

 ### Autocorrelation Analysis

 `autocorrelation_analysis.py` applies PCA to the data and calculates the autocorrelation for the top principal components.
 This provides insights into repeating patterns and long-range dependencies in the data.